Do you believe you are enough?

 I do now, but it took me years to get there.

-I am a mother, divorcée, recovering caregiver turned author and relationship coach.
+I am a mother, divorcée, recovering caregiver turned author, and somatic relationship coach.
 Somewhere along the way, I lost myself…or perhaps it took me fifty years to truly find myself.
 For many years, I enjoyed having a beautiful home in an affluent tightly-knit community.
 During my marriage, I’d been able to stay home to raise my daughters and I thought these privileges would make me happy, but something deep inside continued to gnaw at me.
 When I saw other women who seemed happy and content, I wondered why they deserved this elusive happiness and I didn’t.
 I believed that I should be happy with what I had.
 At times, the pain of longing for more was excruciating.
 I didn’t know how to change what I thought and felt.

 I left for college with a hard breastplate, looking for a fresh start.
 I was quick to make new friends and joined the ski team.
 Skiing had always given me a sense of freedom and joy, but I struggled to keep relationships.
 I often picked unavailable men and had a hard time making close girlfriends, which contributed to feeling like an outsider.